briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 ## 537.17   Reserved

-(Editor’s note: This section was formerly 537.17 Criminal Child Enticement, based on Ohio R.C.
+(Editor's note: This section was formerly 537.17 Criminal Child Enticement, based on Ohio R.C.
 2905.05, Criminal Child Enticement.
 The Ohio Supreme Court held that Ohio R.C.
 2905.05(A) was unconstitutionally overbroad in violation of the First Amendment.
 See State v.
 Romage, 138 Ohio St. 3d.
 390 (2014).)